 Treasurer report: approve November monthly report

-Rick stated that we had a large Edison bill this month and it was processed as an auto payment as it normally is. .
+Rick stated that we had a large Edison bill this month and it was processed as an auto payment as it normally is.
 The bill appeared to be 20 times our normal amount.
 Teresa has contracted Edison on this matter and they agree that there is an error and is investigating.

 Sue Stevens made a motion to approve the report, Robin seconded it and the board unanimously approved